Sebas677/XARM_HAND/README.md

 In order to use this project, you should replace the whole xarm_gazebo pkg from xarm_ros.

-The hand.zip  includes a launchfile wich run the whole simulation:
+The hand.zip  includes a launchfile wich runs the whole simulation:
 `````roslaunch hand robot_hand.launch

 https://drive.google.com/file/d/12biMAaxAdLywPSM6WyolW0Z4LfllieCG/view?usp=sharing